inductivekickback/smiles/README.md

  - Documents can be opened and saved to allow for incremental progress before creating the final PDF.

 ### Releases
 The [current macOS version](https://github.com/inductivekickback/smiles/releases/) is tested on Big Sur and newer (Intel and Apple silicon).
+It's not a problem if your IT department prevents you from dragging things to the Applications folder -- drag this to your Desktop and run it from there instead.

 ### Building
 This application relies on the [pyqt6](https://pypi.org/project/PyQt6/), [pymupdf](https://pypi.org/project/PyMuPDF/), and [pyinstaller](https://pypi.org/project/pyinstaller/) projects.
 It was built with Python 3.8 but later Python versions are probably fine.
 The recommended process is to clone the repository and then: